-I have never been a huge fan of insects, especially of spiders and flies, they were just annoying and scary; but as everyone that goes vegan and learns about the importance of appreciating all lives, I too have learned to leave insects alone and unless they are threatening me I do not kill them (do not lie, you kill mosquitoes, too).
+I have never been a huge fan of insects and arachnids, they were just annoying and scary.
+But as everyone that goes vegan and learns about the importance of appreciating all lives, I too have learned to leave them alone, and unless they are threatening me I do not kill them (do not lie, you kill mosquitoes, too).

-We shouldn’t dismiss insects simply because we do not understand them and we shouldn’t kill them due to being afraid of them; we should all take small steps in making this world friendlier for them and they will sense that you are trying to help them (maybe).
+We shouldn’t dismiss insects, arachnids and bugs simply because we do not understand them, and we shouldn’t kill them due to being afraid of them; we should all take small steps in making this world friendlier for them and they will sense that you are trying to help them (maybe).

 If you don’t like insects and bugs, just remove them gently and kindly, no need to kill them just because they scare you or annoy you.
 I mean, there are people that scare us and annoy us, but we don’t kill them, do we?
 I hope not.

 There is enough space for everyone to live safely and happily, so make sure that next time you treat an ant or a bug in the same way as you would treat your friend.
 If they are not harming you there is absolutely no need to end their life short.